jithinsisaac/BDA-Expt2-BI-Tools-2021/README.md

 ### Laboratory Experiment No. 3

 ### Objective
-To learn and explore the Metabase Business Intelligence Tool and Google Big Query
+To learn and explore the Metabase Business Intelligence Tool, Google Big Query & Google Data Studio

 ### Tools used
 - Software: